-With yet another eagerly awaited Nike Dunk collaboration courtesy of Virgil Abloh’s Off-White™ upcoming, and with a year of wildly popular, leftfield collabs under its belt — The Grateful Dead and Ben & Jerry’s sitting front and center — the Dunk can start to seem unattainably pricey.
+With a slew of wildly popular, leftfield collabs under its belt — The Grateful Dead and Ben & Jerry’s sitting front and center — the Dunk can start to seem unattainably pricey.
 We’re here to prove that wrong.
 If you missed out on retail and don’t fancy dropping $1500 on a pair of Dunks, keep scrolling to see our favorite Nike Dunks for under $300.

 Scroll down to shop the best Nike Dunks under $300.

 The OG Nike Dunk originally made its debut in the 1980s, appearing in the brand's "Be True to Your School" campaign.
 It was revolutionary at the time, allowing both college athletes and passionate fans to rep their universities with school-matching color-blocked sneakers.
 The UMich-inspired "Michigan" was part of the original five Dunk sneakers launched in 1985 — first as the Dunk High and eventually as a Dunk Low in 1999.
 The maize and blue sneaker is historic and elusive, highly coveted by casual fans and Dunk purists.
 It is a Dunk that does not need a Virgil Zip-tie.

 Nike SB x COMME des GARÇONS Dunk Low "Monogram"